 The trees in question are estimated to be roughly 70 to 80 years old depending on how old they were when the Burnhams were built in 1948.
 Some of the trees were relocated to the property at the time.

 “(The trees) add a lot,” Wallace said.
 “They cut down on road noise, create a beautiful campus for the students — for everybody, for the staff.
 We definitely take pride in a lot of our work and we want to know that the work we do, the campus that we maintain, means something to the community and the students.”

-Teunissen and Wallace are also hoping to be a part of the planning process in the future regarding the construction project.
+Teunissen and Wallace are hoping to be a part of the construction planning process in the future.

-“We’re not included in the planning phase, we’re here now after the fact which is not the time to include arborists or other professionals,” Teunissen said.
+“We’re not included in the planning phase," Teunissen said.
+"We’re here now after the fact which is not the time to include arborists or other professionals.”

 Wallace would like to see the building site moved closer to the original removal site of the Elmwood apartments as the soil is already disturbed there and it wouldn’t lead to further damage.

 “(The) reasons for taking down trees are they die or they are severely infested with pests, severely diseased or they are at high risk of failing and causing damage to property or people,” Teunissen said.
 “The last reason is for construction.
 That’s the only one on this list that those trees meet.
 All those trees look fine to me from a risk perspective.
 They’re healthy, they’re at the pinnacle of their lifespan and now they want to cut them down.”